webpack/webpack.js.org/src/content/concepts/index.md

 ## Plugins

-While Loaders only execute transforms on a per-file basis, `plugins` are most commonly used to perform actions and custom functionality on "compilations" or "chunks" of your bundled modules [(and so much more!)](/concepts/plugins).
+While Loaders only execute transforms on a per-file basis, `plugins` are most commonly used to perform actions and custom functionality on pieces (e.g. chunks) of your bundled modules [(and so much more!)](/concepts/plugins).
 The webpack Plugin system is [extremely powerful and customizable](/api/plugins).

-In order to use a plugin, you just need to `require()` it and add it to the `plugins` array.
-Most plugins are customizable via options.
-Since you can use a plugin multiple times in a config for different purposes, you need to create an instance of it by calling it with `new`.
+In order to use a plugin, you need to `require()` it and add it to the `plugins` array.
+Most plugins are customizable through options.
+Since you can use a plugin multiple times in a config for different purposes, you need to create an instance of it by calling it with the `new` operator.

 **webpack.config.js**